April 28, 2008

 I barely made it through the throng to have my picture taken by Buddha’s backside instead.
 It was less crowded, but the figure was no less magnificent…

 …or photogenic.
 The back of Buddha’s head looked like a jackfruit, embellished with little spiry projections that conjured a crown rather than hair – truly his crowning glory.

 The walls of the wihan had been adorned with Mithila mural paintings.
-They supposedly tell a story, not individual static scenes but a series of events.
+They supposedly told a story, not individual static scenes but a series of events.
 However, it was impossible to stop and figure out the plot while a file of tightly-packed people nudged you to go on.

 There was not much space in the wihan that a full view of the horizontal statue could only be had from either end: as you entered and as you left.
 My last look was the most spectacular: the Reclining Buddha’s 46-meter long glistening glory, feet first.
 That put the bang in Bangkok in my book!